ysard/ebusd_configuration_chaffoteaux_bridgenet/README.md

 The CSV template string can be used as it is in the ebusd config file (`_templates.csv`).

+## Finding registers

+Use the interactive script [here](./tools/bruteforce_registers.py).
+**Take the time to read the comments and adapt the script to your needs!**

+If you're looking for a register that manages an option you can read/modify on your boiler control panel, then this script is for you.

+Like *Cheat Engine*, by successive iterations and pruning, you'll be able to identify the register.

+The script is mainly made to search for registers like the very important `1919`, which is used to switch the boiler ON/OFF from a thermostat for the Mira C Green boiler.

+This register seems to be sent only by an eBus thermostat and it stays at 0 without it.
+The boiler doesn't broadcast its status.

+People without "smart" thermostat (i.e. people that only have a thermostat with dry contact connected to the TA1 pins of the boiler's motherboard) can't guess the register without such a bruteforce script.

+General process:

+- With some "read" iterations you will find registers that have changed (ex: Those that have a value of 0 when the boiler is off, and that have a value of 1 when it's on).
+The script can be modified to adopt another behaviour.

+- Then, "write" tests can be started.
+Multiple registers are tested until the boiler responds.
+The interactive script will help you to find the unique triggering register.

+* Installation (if argparse is not available):

+    $ pip install --user (--break-system-packages) colorama

+    Use --break-system-packages if you know what you are doing and not working inside a virtual env.

 # Handshake procedure

 TODO: help needed; See Issue ysard/ebusd_configuration_chaffoteaux_bridgenet#3.